phanhongan/ml-systems-evaluation/docs/developer/architecture.md

 **What This Framework Does:**
 - Evaluates, monitors, and reports on deployed ML systems
 - Provides insights on performance, drift, compliance, safety, and reliability
-- Integrates with external systems for reporting and alerting
 - Leverages LLMs for intelligent analysis, reporting, and decision support
 - Maintains deterministic behavior for safety-critical operations
 - Supports future autonomous agents for proactive system management